fpvandoorn/LeanInRome/README.md

 ![3](img/ss3.png)

 * Once this is finished, press the `Rebuild Imports` button.
+The file should be ready a few seconds later.
+If you see a blue squiggle under `#eval`, Lean is running correctly.

 ### Get the Repository using a terminal